-On the Company level, we believe that our strong balance sheets and low overhead operating model will allow us to survive this market and flourish when the market comes back in the near future.
-The Company will continue to be prudent in funding exploration work and to evaluate and participate in exceptional opportunities that will bring long-term value and benefits to the shareholders.
+On the Company level, we believe our operating model will allow us not only to survive in this market but to flourish when the market comes back in the near future.
+We have to work with the existing commodity prices and evaluate opportunities using the current market matrix.
+The Company continues to evaluate projects with exceptional potential that will bring long-term value and benefits to our shareholders.